CNES/cars/docs/source/how_CARS_works?/in_a_nutshell.rst

 Satellite photogrammetry in a nutshell
 ======================================

-As its name suggests, satellite photogrammetry works using optical satellite acquisitions to generate a Digital Surface Model (DSM), the 2.5D representation created from observed surface altitude data.
+As its name suggests, satellite photogrammetry works using optical satellite acquisitions to generate a Digital Surface Model (:term:`DSM`), the 2.5D representation created from observed surface altitude data.
 We speak of 2.5D because the digital surface model is an array of pixels (raster, 2D) where each pixel (x,y) corresponds to an altitude (z).

 .. figure:: ../images/2D5.drawio.png
    :width: 40%